-Serving on DRC’s Committee(s) – Finance, Legislation
+Serving on DRC’s Committee(s) – Finance, Governance

 Jim Janz holds degrees in Civil Engineering and Urban Planning, and a J.D. and MBA from the University of Chicago.
 He has an extensive background in public service, serving on the Planning Commission and City Council for Atherton, California, including serving twice as mayor.

 He has been involved with many organizations and boards, including the San Francisco Hearing and Speech Center and the Squaw Valley Community of Writers.

 Jim became involved in the disability community when he & his wife Kathy were told their son was developmentally delayed, and their family had to advocate for their son’s rights.